pulkitcode/selenium/README.md

 unzip this file and make it global (put it in usr/local/bin)

-downlaoad this file, change to your username, password and reponame and run
+download this file, change to your username, password and reponame and run

 ```
 python script.py